 Most Poultry Shows are regulated by The Poultry Club of Great Britain in the UK.
-Shows are run under Poultry Club Rules and the Breed Clubs will decide on the classes they want included for a show.
+Shows are run under Poultry Club Rules and the Breed Clubs will decide on the classes they want to be included for a show.
 Shows fall into a number of different categories that can be classified as follows:

 - The National Championship Show Held at the International Centre, Telford in November each year.

 - Royal Shows (held at agricultural shows) like the ‘Royal Highland’, the ‘Royal Welsh’ and the ‘Royal Bath and West’.